ivan-sincek/chad/README.md

     Maximum sleep time between Google pages
     Default: minimum + 10
     -max-p, --maximum-pages = 60 | etc.
+COOKIE
+    Specify any number of extra HTTP cookies
+    Google frequently changes cookies, so you may need to specify your own if the default ones no longer work -b, --cookie = SOCS=3301 | etc.
 USER AGENTS
     User agents to use
     Default: random-all